DPDK/dpdk/doc/guides/bbdevs/fpga_5gnr_fec.rst

 Install the DPDK igb_uio driver, bind it with the PF PCI device ID and use ``lspci`` to confirm the PF device is under use by ``igb_uio`` DPDK UIO driver.

-The igb_uio driver may be bound to the PF PCI device using one of three methods:
+The igb_uio driver may be bound to the PF PCI device using one of two methods:

 1. PCI functions (physical or virtual, depending on the use case) can be bound to